The Currency is the Problem

 When you price goods and services in currencies like the dollar, euro, British pound, etc, everything is always going up.

-It’s true… real estate is becoming more and more affordable as time goes on when priced in Bitcoin (and so is everything else).
+Real estate is becoming increasingly affordable over time, when priced in Bitcoin (and so is everything else).

 So no, it’s not the assets that are becoming more valuable.